mstable/frontend/DEVELOPING.md

 # creates a new lib in the libs/shared folder
 yarn nx generate @frontend/tools-nx-plugin:mstable-library my-lib --directory=shared
 ```

+or use the NX plugin in your IDE.
+They are under `generate > @frontend/tools-nx-plugin`

 They will take care of creating a ready-to-use folder containing all necessary configuration files and integrate with typescript monorepo aliases.